nathancarter/weblurch/doc/lean-app-plan.md

 # Plan for a Lean UI Lurch Application

-## Namespaces

- 1. Add the next page of the tutorial that shows how to use this feature to be able to group definitions and theorems into a namespace, just as in the Lean tutorials.

 ## UI Tweaks and Organization

  1. Remove arrow labels, which are distracting.